The world's jobless | Pictures | Reuters

 A protester stands in front of a police formation during an anti-austerity rally in front of the parliament in Athens November 6, 2013.
 REUTERS/Yorgos Karahalis

-BRAZIL, 6.9 percent in December 2015 A woman has her blood pressure measured by a City Council worker, as her colleagues (rear) separate paper, cardboard and plastic bottles to be recycled, at the Coopemare cooperative in the Pinheiros neighborhood...more
+BRAZIL, 6.9 percent in June 2015 A woman has her blood pressure measured by a City Council worker, as her colleagues (rear) separate paper, cardboard and plastic bottles to be recycled, at the Coopemare cooperative in the Pinheiros neighborhood of...more

 A woman has her blood pressure measured by a City Council worker, as her colleagues (rear) separate paper, cardboard and plastic bottles to be recycled, at the Coopemare cooperative in the Pinheiros neighborhood of Sao Paulo June 3, 2015.
 REUTERS/Nacho Doce